greiman/SdFat-beta/README.md

-### Warning: This is an early beta version of SdFat Version 2.
+### Warning: This is a beta version of SdFat Version 2.

-September 19, 2019 - added support for Teensy 4.0 SDIO.

-This library is in early development and features may change.
+This library is in development, features may change and it may have bugs.
-It will clearly have bugs.
 I am posting this version to get comments and help finding bugs/compatibility problems.

 You can help by posting issues for problems you find.
 I am doing a great deal